sebasgverde/rnn-cells-music-paper/README.md

 - export as png (even so the console doesn't work, export each png manually)

 #### Analysing Embeddings Representation of the songs
-To visualize the embeddings, we will se the tensorboard embeddings option, in the case of the paper I used the lstm models for the 3 datasets since these are the most common cells
+To visualize the embeddings, we will us the tensorboard embeddings option, in the case of the paper I used the lstm models for the 3 datasets since these are the most common cells

 ```
 tensorboard --logdir control/lstm/lstm3/